CoShai/gator-boot-dev/README.md

-gator is blog aggerator in go for rss feeds
+## Gator, built with Go, is a blog aggregator that pulls content from RSS feeds.

 ---

-## 🚀 Getting Started
+##  Getting Started

 ### Prerequisites